Hank Aaron, baseball's one-time home run king, dies at 86 - WHIZ News

 His dearth of October appearances was baseball’s loss.
 In 17 postseason games, Aaron batted .362 (25 of 69) with six homers and 16 RBIs.

-On his way to the plate in the fourth inning, Aaron had a few words for Baker.

-“He told me he was tired and he wanted to get it over with right now,” said Baker, who now manages the Houston Astros.

-Aaron took ball one in the dirt, then swung at a breaking ball that didn’t break much.
-He whipped his 34-ounce Louisville Slugger through the strike zone with those powerful wrists.
+Aaron whipped his 34-ounce Louisville Slugger through the strike zone with those powerful wrists.
 The ball rose higher and higher as the crowd of 53,775 rose to its feet with a collective roar.

-Finally, it came down in the Braves bullpen.
-Despite a mighty leap that left him dangling stop the fence, Dodgers left fielder Bill Buckner never had a chance.
+Finally, home run No. 715 came down in the Braves bullpen.
+Despite a mighty leap that left him dangling atop the fence, Dodgers left fielder Bill Buckner never had a chance.
 Atlanta reliever Tom House made the catch at 9:07 p.m. and swiftly returned the ball to Aaron, who was celebrating at home plate with his teammates and parents.

-“I know that was the highlight of my baseball career,” House said three decades later.
-“That’s a bad statement for a pitcher to make.”

 As Aaron rounded second, two young fans sprinted in from right field, startling No. 44 when they patted him on the back before racing back to the stands in left.